 It’s incredible to think that free international phone calls were a pipe dream just 30 years ago.

 After the dot-com bubble burst, web data prices fell, and data-intensive web services like video and VoIP began to emerge.
 However, early issues with call quality and stability prevented VoIP from being taken seriously as a business solution.

-Cut to 2020, and many of VoIP’s early issues are a distant memory.
-VoIP is gaining popularity for business, and landline phone companies are losing market share to mobile and VoIP competitors:
+Cut to 2021, and many of VoIP’s early issues are a distant memory.
+VoIP is gaining popularity for business – undeniably helped by the unexpected, COVID-fueled boom in remote working, and the need for more efficient, internet-powered technologies that has brought about – and landline phone companies are losing market share to mobile and VoIP competitors:

 But, while VoIP is very much in vogue, you shouldn’t throw out your old business phone handsets.
 The best business VoIP phone systems can integrate their services with older handsets.
 Their ‘softphone’ solutions also turn laptops, tablets and mobiles into VoIP-enabled powerhouses.
 The best solution for your business may be one that uses hardware you already have.

 ▶ Read more: The best VoIP system providers in Canada

 When you make a VoIP phone call, a process called packet switching takes place.
 Here’s how it goes:

 |Step 1: Your voice is converted into digital form||Step 2: Your digital packets are sent across the internet||Step 3: The digital information turns back into audio|